digitalbricklayer/techteapotcom/src/content/posts/why-is-network-cabling-different.md

 ## Terminate Carefully

 Terminate the cables correctly, don't leave any pairs untwisted and make sure all the crimps are secure.
-If the cable isn't terminated correctly it will <strong>NOT</strong> work properly.
+If the cable isn't terminated correctly it will **NOT** work properly.

 ## Labelling